 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will participate in 5 Discussion Board Forums designed to allow the student to interact with course materials.
-Each Discussion Board Forum consists of a 500-word thread and at least 1 reply to a classmate that is at least 250 words.
-The student must incorporate and synthesize course materials, support his or her assertions using scholarly research, and use current APA format.
+Discussions are collaborative learning experiences.
+Therefore, the student will participate in 4 Discussions designed to allow the student to interact with course materials.
+Each Discussion consists of a 500-word thread and at least 1 reply to a classmate that is at least 250 words.
+The student must incorporate and synthesize course materials, support his or her assertions using scholarly research, and use current APA or Turabian format.

 Quiz: Q&A Subscription